jasnow/railroader-site/source/_posts/2011-10-25-brakeman-0-dot-8-3-released.markdown

 ### --skip-libs Option

-The `--skip-libs` option will cause Brakeman to not process the files in the `lib` directory.
+The `--skip-libs` option will cause Railroader to not process the files in the `lib` directory.
 At the moment, the results from this directory are only used in a couple places, so it is unlikely that skipping them will cause any problems.

 ### Parallel Checks